Dr. Melanie Joy and the Challenge of Male Veganism

 Discussion, according to Dr. Joy, is a mutual exchange of ideas with no intent to win a debate or achieve a conversion (2735).
 If you are not approachable and open to a discussion, or if people think that even bringing up the topic is going to start an Oxford-style debate, no one will come to you for answers to any questions or doubts they may have.
 Those will be lost opportunities.

 Third, is compromise.
 In this regard, I suspect Dr. Joy would find my approach too passive and not assertive enough.
-That may be true, but with so few friends to begin with, I'll not risk alienating those few I do have by asking that we have tofurkey instead of turkey for Thanksgiving.
+That may be true, but having so few friends to begin with, I'll not risk alienating those few I do have by asking that we have Tofurkey instead of turkey for Thanksgiving.
 No, I'll just eat the potatoes, corn, rolls, and whatever other vegetarian options that are available.
 No big deal.

 Compromise is even more critical with my family, who respect but do not share my beliefs.
 This has come at a social cost, though, since what I eat for dinner every night is almost always completely different from what they are eating.